Simple Fall Favourite Quick Apple Bread Recipe Your Family Will Love

-If you are looking for apple recipes you’ll want to add this spiced apple bread to the menu this week.
+If you are looking for easy apple recipes you’ll want to add this spiced apple bread to the meal plan this week.

-Apples are everywhere in September especially at the farmers markets where you can buy bushels of them for a reasonable price.
+Apples are everywhere in September especially at the farmer’s markets where you can buy bushels for a reasonable price.

 Now that the leaves are falling to the ground and seasons are changing this spiced apple bread is the perfect dessert.

-Quick breads have long been a favourite in many households not only because they are easy on the budget but they are fast to make.
+Quick bread has long been a favorite in many households not only because they are easy on the budget but they are fast to make.